 Most of the important places lie in the central square of Piazza del Duomo or nearby, but you should also spend a lot of time in this place on random walks.
 Start your journey along Via Roma and Piazzale dei Martiri di Monte Maggio at the southern gate, Porta San Giovanni, and then head north after Via San Giovanni.
 This street was once part of Via Francigena, the main pilgrimage route connecting Rome with northern Europe.

 The location of San Gimignano directly on this route was one of the reasons for the early rise and prosperity of the small town.
 Halfway up, stop in the desolate Romanesque temple of the 13th century, San Francesco, which, like many other places in the city, now serves to sell the local white wine of Vernaccia.
 Its rear terrace offers beautiful views of the Tuscan hills.

-At the top of the street, the Arco dei Becci passage will take you from the two main main squares, Piazza della Cisterna and Piazza del Duomo.
-The first of the square is surrounded by towers, medieval buildings and several tempting cafes.
-On the other you will find the village's major sights: Collegiata and Museo Civico.
-There is also the museo d'Arte Sacra.
+At the top of the street, the Arco dei Becci passage will take you from the two main squares, Piazza Della Cisterna and Piazza del Duomo.
+The first of the square is surrounded by towers, medieval buildings, and several tempting cafes.
+On the other, you will find the village's major sights: Collegiata and Museo Civico.
+There is also the Museo d'Arte Sacra.
 The Arco dei Becci was once part of the original defensive wall of the town and was built before the 13th century formed a second fortification ring, closing the flourishing city.
-Piazza della Cisterna was named after the city well, a tanker that was built in the center of the square in 1287 and was extended in 1346 on the orders of the city's chief representative, Guccia de'Malavolti, whose coat of arms also decorated this place.
+Piazza Della Cisterna was named after the city well, a tanker that was built in the center of the square in 1287 and was extended in 1346 on the orders of the city's chief representative, Gucci de'Malavolti, whose coat of arms also decorated this place.
 Notice the grooves that over the centuries have created ropes to draw water buckets.